tanghaibao/jcvi/README.rst

 - ``graphics``
     * BLAST or synteny dot plot.
     * Histogram using R and ASCII art.
-    * Painting regions on set of chromosomes.
+    * Paint regions on set of chromosomes.
-    * Heatmap from csv file.
+    * Macro-synteny and micro-synteny plots.

 - ``utils``
     * Grouper can be used as disjoint set data structure.